rabits/vk-backup/README.md

 Support:
 --------
-You can support my open-source development by a small Bitcoin donation.
+If you like kitties or my opensource development - you can support me by a small bitcoin donation :)

 My bitcoin wallet: `15phQNwkVs3fXxvxzBkhuhXA2xoKikPfUy`